robzahm/StockInfo/README.md

 ## Build and Installation Notes

 * `git clone <repository-url>` this repository
-* change into the new directory
+* Change into the new directory

 Database:
 * Install MySQL Community Edition